davidvanstory/openemr-dvs/_docs/linkedevidencePrompt.md

 {
   "transcript_turns": [
     "Turn 0: hey, Jason, tell me about your shortness of breath.
-I heard you're having some shortness of breath.", "Turn 1: Yeah, you know, it's just the last week or so I found coming up and down the stairs in the house, I started to feel shortness of breath, a little bit of dizziness when I got to the top of the stairs.
-But I sat down, I took 10 deep breaths and I was fine.
-But then when I woke up in the morning, I kind of tripped a little bit because I was so short of breath.
-And yeah, the dizziness came back.", "Turn 2: Have you noticed any chest pain or chest pressure?", "Turn 3: No chest pain, but I did feel a little tingling in my shoulder on the side of my heart.
-Just, you know, that's why I called.
-Okay, got it.", "Turn 4: You know, I'm looking at my medical record right now and you have a history of diabetes and hypertension...
-I'm only bringing it up because, you know, diabetes, hypertension.
-When you tell me you have shortness of breath, I'm worried it could be related to your heart because you have these risk factors.", "Turn 5: I'm working on it, doc.",
-    "Turn 6: ...in terms of your lightheadedness, I think that's probably because we have you on too many medications, actually, for your blood pressure.
-So I think your lightheadedness is because of what we call orthostatic hypotension.
-When you stand up or you go up the stairs, you're feeling lightheaded.
-So I want you to stop taking your metoprolol.", "Turn 7: All right?
+I heard you're having some shortness of breath.", "Turn 1: Yeah, you know, it's just the last week or so I found coming up and down the stairs in the house, I started to feel shortness of breath, a little bit of dizziness when I got to the top of the stairs...", "Turn 2: Have you noticed any chest pain or chest pressure?", "Turn 3: No chest pain, but I did feel a little tingling in my shoulder on the side of my heart...", "Turn 4: You know, I'm looking at my medical record right now and you have a history of diabetes and hypertension...
+When you tell me you have shortness of breath, I'm worried it could be related to your heart because you have these risk factors.", "Turn 5: ...in terms of your lightheadedness, I think that's probably because we have you on too many medications, actually, for your blood pressure...
+I think your lightheadedness is because of what we call orthostatic hypotension.", "Turn 6: So I want you to stop taking your metoprolol.", "Turn 7: All right?
 Okay, stop taking my metoprolol."
   ],
   "summary_blocks": [